-In closing this brief section, I note Prof. Geiselmann's view that the dogmas of the Immaculate Conception and of the Assumption of our Lady differ from those defined in ecumenical councils.
+In closing this brief section, I note I may note Prof. Geiselmann's view that the dogmas of the Immaculate Conception and of the Assumption of our Lady differ from those defined in ecumenical councils.
 The latter settle controverted issues.
-The former repeat what was already taught and celebrated in the whole 20 Catholic church.
-Accordingly they are named by him "cultic".
-Their sole effect was that the solemn teaching office now proclaims what formerly was proclaimed by the ordinary teaching office.
+The former repeat what was already taught and celevbrated in the universal whole, Catholic church.
+Accordingly they are named by him "cultic."18 < а) 1

+Their sole effect was that the solemn teaching office now proclaims what formal formerly was proclaimed by the ordinary teaching office.
 Perhaps I might suggest that human psychology and specifically the refinement of human feelings is the area to be explored in coming to understand the development of Marian doctrines.

-20) J.R.
-Geiselmann, "Dogma", Handbuch theologischer Grundbegriffe, edited by H. Fries, München (Kösel) 1962 I, 231.
+2018) J. R. Geiselmann, "Dogma," Handbuch theologischer Grundbegriffe, edited by H. Fries, München (Kösel) 1962, I, 231.